 The interrupt pipeline requires the following features to be available from the target Linux kernel:

-Generic IRQ handling (CONFIG_GENERIC_IRQ), which most architectures should support these days.
+Generic IRQ handling (CONFIG_GENERIC_IRQ) and IRQ domains (CONFIG_IRQ_DOMAIN), which most architectures should support these days.

 Generic clock event abstraction (CONFIG_GENERIC_CLOCKEVENTS).

 a target ARM machine port must be allowed to specify its own IRQ handler at run time (CONFIG_MULTI_IRQ_HANDLER).